0 Items in Your Cart

 Today desktop publishing offers some of the same benefits to small publishers as little presses did.
 Desktop publishing allows for the complete design and production of a publication, with relatively high-quality text and graphics, on a single computer system.
 Because it is fairly inexpensive, it allows for the publication of a small number of books, newsletters, or magazines at a relatively low cost.
 It also poses stiff competition to major publishing houses that may also produce and sell a small number of higher-quality publications, but at a greater cost.

-In recent years, book publishing has expanded to include the publication of e-books, or books in electronic formats that can be read on computers, or on handheld devices such as the Kindle, the iPad, the Nook, the Sony Reader, or applications for other handheld devices.
+In recent years, book publishing has expanded to include the publication of e-books, or books in electronic formats that can be read on computers, or on handheld devices such as the Kindle, the iPad, the Nook, or applications for other handheld devices.
 Although these formats and devices are relatively new in respect to the long history of the printed book, they have changed the publishing industry in fundamental ways.
 Readers are now accustomed to anytime, anywhere access to book purchases that can be stored and carried on a single device, in addition to having enhanced features for the text, such as the ability to electronically annotate text.
 In many segments of the market, e-books have replaced once common formats such as mass market paperbacks.

 Technology has also enabled a growing trend toward self-publishing among new and established authors.
 Digital formats and social media allow some authors to sidestep traditional publishers, sometimes even employing their own editors, designers, and publicists, and present their work directly to readers in digital or print-on-demand formats.
 The long-term success and effects of this trend remain to be seen.